When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Coverage from private insurance providers may vary.
 Before booking a sleep study, a person should confirm that the center they have chosen is covered by their insurance plan.

-How to Get a Sleep Study
+How Do You Get a Sleep Study?

 The first step to obtaining a sleep study is to talk to your doctor about your sleep problems.
 To provide a better picture of your sleep patterns, it may help to keep a sleep diary before your doctor’s appointment.
 A sleep partner can also help by sharing observations about your behaviors during sleep.